Share your Music Online

-Things like your bio, history, albums, public appearances, live shows and things that your possible managers and promoters might be interested in.
+Things like your bio, history, albums, public appearances, live shows and events that your possible managers and promoters might be interested in.

 An EPK is easy to create, and you could get a free one on Drooble.com.

-Btw, Drooble.com will also help you get a good start on your music journey by giving you the opportunity to connect with other musicians, showcase your music, and chat about gear (we all like to do that right,)
+Btw, Drooble.com will also help you get a good start on your music journey by giving you the opportunity to connect with other musicians, showcase your music, and chat about your gear.

 Nr 5 – Create a website

 This one is pretty much a no-brainer.
-Having a website, even with very little information or music to be added, is crucial to your online promotion strategy.
+Having a website, even if you only have a limited amount of information or music to be added, is crucial to your online promotion strategy.

 You want to direct people to your website.
 And don’t worry, it does not have to be super expensive.
 If you only register your name (like yourband.com), it will cost you around 4,50 a year!
 You can connect this name to any website you already have and lower the cost.

-There is an excellent deal at siteground.com They have a great hosting package (domain name, website space, WordPress installation, and personal email, like [email protected]) for just under 4 dollars per month.
+There is an excellent deal at siteground.com They have an excellent hosting package (domain name, website space, WordPress installation, and personal email, like [email protected]) for just under 4 dollars per month.